Monitoring Engines

 By default, the generators redact all passwords entered in pipelines, configuration files, or resource files.
 You can customize the generators to redact other sensitive information, such as machine names or user names.

-To customize the generators, modify the support bundle redactor file, support-bundle-redactor.json, located in the $SDC_CONF or $TRANSFORMER_CONF directory.
+To customize the generators, modify the support bundle redactor file, support-bundle-redactor.json, located in the etc directory within the engine installation.
 The file contains rules that the generators use to redact sensitive information.
 Each rule contains the following information:

 • description - Description of the rule.